-- The attributes of an area or feature are the possible descriptors for that feature including: Broad or Priority Habitat, Visit Status. - The keys provided offer detailed guidance on how to assign areas to particular vegetation types (on the basis of indicator species physiography and other factors). - The listed Broad and Priority Habitats in the main text provide more detailed habitat descriptions and also indicate the relevant attributes for each habitat.
+- The attributes of an area or feature are the possible descriptors for that feature including: Broad or Priority Habitat, Visit Status. - The keys provided offer detailed guidance on how to assign areas to particular vegetation types (on the basis of indicator species physiography and other factors). - The listed Broad and Priority Habitats provide more detailed habitat descriptions and also indicate the relevant attributes for each habitat.